ruediste/btrbck/README.md

 Backup stream repositories are intended to be used on backup hosts, where no working directories are required, while application stream repositories are required to run applications.

-To set up a backup, your server and your backup host needs to use a BTRFS file system.
+To set up a backup, your server and your backup host need to use a BTRFS file system.
 Create an application stream repository on the server and a backup stream repository on the backup host.
 Now you can create streams on the server and sync them to the backup host.